phos-phophy/ProFunLog/solar_system/README.md

 ### 2.1 Celestial bodies, application state and Runge-Kutta method

-* `ObjectState` - an abstract class that implements an idea of the object state and describes 4 methods to manage it
+* `ObjectState` - a base class that implements an idea of the object versions by managing its states
 * `CelestialBody` - a base class for all celestial bodies
 * `SolarSystem` - a base class that describes our Solar system with all planets and implements the `step` method to simulate it
 * `RungeKuttaMethod` - a utility class that solves a system of first-degree differential equations.
 It's used by `SolarSystem` to solve